Restaurant Break-Even Calculator

 Fixed costs remain constant regardless of how many covers you serve — rent, insurance, salaried management, loan repayments.
 Even on a day when you serve zero customers, fixed costs accumulate.

 Variable costs scale with revenue — food cost, hourly labour, disposable packaging.
 If you serve twice as many covers, your variable costs roughly double.
+Use the labour cost percentage calculator to track your labour share as a percentage of revenue before finalising your break-even inputs.

 How to lower your restaurant break-even point